Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 ###The Preview

-The note preview shows you the HTML version of your note live as you are editing.
+The note preview shows you the HTML version of your note as you are editing.
-Scrolling the editor will auto-scroll the preview.
-However, scrolling the preview *will not* auto-scroll the editor.
-There is currently a bug where every time you type a change into the editor, the preview will scroll back to the top.
-At the moment, there is no way around this.
-However, the preview will automatically scroll to the line you are editing whenever you save your note (even when it's an auto-save).
-Keep in mind that you do not need to display both the editor and the preview.
-You can select to only view one of the two by changing the display mode using the `View` menu.
-*(Note: I generally prefer to view the two separately so there is more room on my screen)*
+Scrolling the editor will automatically scroll the preview.
+However, scrolling the preview **will not** scroll the editor.
+To enable/disable synchronized scrolling, check/uncheck the menu item `View > Synchronized Scrolling`.

 The preview is generated by converting the note's markdown to HTML (using [Markdown](https://pypi.python.org/pypi/Markdown) for python) and inserting the